Configure an instance of the OpenToken IdP Adapter in PingFederate.

 On the Type tab, configure the basics of this adapter

-- From the Type list, select the adapter type.
+- In the Type list, select the adapter type.

-From the Parent Instance list, select an existing type.
+In the Parent Instance list, select an existing

 If you are creating an instance that is similar to an existing instance, you might consider making it a child instance by specifying a parent.
 A child instance inherits the configuration of its parent unless overridden.
 You can specify overrides during the rest of the setup.